 APPRISE prepared this report under contract to the Office of Energy Efficiency.
 OEE facilitated this report by furnishing Program data and information to APPRISE.
 Blasnik and Associates facilitated this report by providing Program data to APPRISE.
 Any errors or omissions in this report are the responsibility of APPRISE.
-Further, the statements, www.appriseinc.org Introduction findings, conclusions, and recommendations are solely those of analysts from APPRISE and do not necessarily reflect the views of the Office of Energy Efficiency.
+Further, the statements, findings, conclusions, and recommendations are solely those of analysts from APPRISE and do not necessarily reflect the views of the Office of Energy Efficiency.